 Middle priority errors are not so severe as the high priority ones, but still, they have a heavy negative impact on your online visibility.

-Low priority errors are not so undermining for the website SEO and can be sorted out after fixing the first two categories.
+Low priority errors for the website SEO and can be sorted out after fixing the first two categories.

-Below you'll find the Categories: types of errors merged into logical blocks.
+Below you'll find All issues and recommendations: types of errors merged into logical blocks.
 To get errors of a particular type, click the category name: